Fresh Fun Flavor

 Home » Recipes

-Published: Apr 29, 2025 · Modified: May 6, 2025 by Rhonda @ Fresh Fun Flavor · This post may contain affiliate links · Leave a Comment
+Updated: Dec 23, 2025 · Published: Apr 29, 2025 by Rhonda Jones @ Fresh Fun Flavor · This post may contain affiliate links · Leave a Comment

 Craving something cozy, bold, and on the table in under 30 minutes?
-This One-Pot Southwestern Vegan Chili is your new weeknight hero—loaded with plant-based ground "beef", black beans, sweet corn, onion, and bell pepper.
-But the real star?
-A creamy cashew salsa sauce that pulls everything together with a flavor packed, crave-worthy finish.
+This easy Southwest Vegan Chili will come to the rescue!
+Loaded with savory plant-based “beef” crumbles, tender black beans, sweet pops of corn, and soft, sautéed onions and bell peppers that bring that classic Southwestern comfort.
+Then comes the grand finale — a creamy cashew-salsa sauce that pulls everything together for a flavor packed, crave worthy dinner.

 Plus, the topping possibilities are endless: green chilis, fresh tomatoes, vegan sour cream, diced avocado, a yummy plant based cheese, or, if you're feeding a crowd, grab some chips for dipping to make this chili go even further.